prosegrinder/pandoc-templates/README.md

 ## Usage

 Once you have the templates installed locally, you'll need to make sure your source Markdown document has the proper frontmatter.

 ### Frontmatter

-These templates assume the following frontmatter in every markdown file.
+These templates assume the following frontmatter in at least one of the markdown files.
 The following is from the guidelines.md file used to test Shunn's Short Story Format:

 ```yaml
 title: "Proper Manuscript Format"